mearley24/ai-inventory-app/README.md

 - Name
 - Barcode (optional, from scanning)
 - Quantity
+- **Price** (optional, for tracking costs/selling prices)
 - Category
 - Description (optional)
 - Low stock threshold (optional)
 - Creation and update timestamps

+## CSV/Excel Import

+The app includes a powerful import feature to load large price lists quickly:

+**How to Import:**
+1. Tap the "Import" button in the Inventory screen header
+2. Prepare a CSV file with columns like: Name, Price, Quantity, Category, Description, Barcode
+3. Select your CSV file using the file picker
+4. Items are automatically parsed and added to your inventory

+**Supported Column Names:**
+- Name, Item, Product (for item name)
+- Price, Cost (for pricing)
+- Quantity, Qty, Stock (for quantity)
+- Category, Type (for categorization)
+- Description, Desc (for notes)
+- Barcode, SKU, UPC (for barcodes)

+The import parser is flexible and will recognize common variations of these column names.

 ### Projects & Time Tracking
 Each project tracks: